tfc4refugees/tfc4refugees.github.io/_pages/about.md

 ---

-Minimal Mistakes is designed, developed, and maintained by Michael Rose.
-Just another boring, tattooed, designer from Buffalo New York.
+This website is designed, developed, and maintained by TFC.